Dan Allender

-In 1997, Dr. Allender was one of the founders of The Seattle School of Theology & Psychology, in Seattle, Washington.
+Allender was one of the founders of The Seattle School of Theology & Psychology, in Seattle, Washington.
 He served as the President of The Seattle School from 2002 to 2009.
 He continues to serve as Professor of Counseling Psychology.
-He is a therapist in private practice, as well as a frequent speaker and seminar leader.
-Dr. Allender's focus is on sexual abuse and trauma, as well as recovery through story.
+He is a therapist in private practice.
+Allender's focus is on sexual abuse and trauma, as well as recovery through story.
 He also writes about and speaks to the impact of abuse on relationship, marriage and family, and the Christian Sabbath.

-Dr. Allender is the author of To Be Told: Know Your Story, Shape Your Future, How Children Raise Parents, and The Healing Path, as well as The Wounded Heart, Bold Love, Intimate Allies, and God Loves Sex.
+Allender is the author of To Be Told: Know Your Story, Shape Your Future, How Children Raise Parents, and The Healing Path, as well as The Wounded Heart, Bold Love, Intimate Allies, and God Loves Sex.

 The Allender Center

 In 2010, The Allender Center was launched as a non-profit organization within The Seattle School of Theology and Psychology dedicated to the training of counseling professionals working in the areas of trauma and abuse.
-The Allender Center is responsible for Dan Allender's conferences as well as certificate programs for professional development.
+The Allender Center is responsible for Allender's conferences as well as certificate programs for professional development.
 The development options include online courses, conferences, workshops, trainings, and marriage retreats.

-Through the Allender Center, Dan hosts The Allender Center podcast with Rachel Clinton Chen.
+Through the Allender Center, he hosts The Allender Center podcast with Rachel Clinton Chen.
 The weekly episodes invite voices to speak to the complexities of the human experience.
-The podcast brings conversations that invite healing and restoration to a world that desperately needs to understand how to address the extent of harm and heartache so many have experienced.
-Their hope is to help others find transformation through the redemptive power of narrative.